indijanc/queryApp/README.md

 ## Todo List

-A list of tasks, refactoring and improvements planned to implement.
+A list of tasks, refactoring and improvements for future work.

 - Change to a proper time-series database, seems like it would be the best fit
 - Improve/refactor dynamic data fetching mechanism - investigate QueryDsl